-The annual closing date of the individual financial statements of all Group companies is 31 December to the exception of Exide Leclanché Energy Private Limited (ELEPL) - Nexcharge which annual closing date is 31 March.
+The annual closing date of the individual financial statements of all Group companies is 31 December.

 Subsidiaries are all entities (including structured entities) over which the Group has control.
 The Group controls an entity when the Group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 The existence and effect of potential voting rights that are currently exercisable or convertible are considered when assessing whether the Group controls another entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
 They are deconsolidated from the date that control ceases.